tbenson2/lc/4_Visuals/PresentationTopic.md

 Edit:

 Specifically I'd like to look at SuperCollider and how you can handle live audio input.
-That's exactly what I want to research for my project.
+That's exactly what I want to research for my capstone.